adamant/adamant.language.reference/basic-types.md

 (all names matching the regular expression `decimal\d+` are reserved words)

-The `System.Numerics` package defines the `dec64` type following the standard [dec64.org](http://dec64.org) It also defines `rational`.
+The `system.numerics` package defines the `dec64` type following the standard [dec64.org](http://dec64.org) It also defines `rational`.
 An arbitrary precision rational either [integer/uinteger](https://en.wikipedia.org/wiki/Rational_data_type#Representation) or [A New Representation of the Rational Numbers for Fast Easy Arithmetic](http://www.cs.toronto.edu/~hehner/ratno.pdf) by Eric C. R. Hehner and R. N. S. Horspool.

-The `System.Numerics` package should also define:
+The `system.numerics` package should also define:

 * `real` - arbitrary precision decimal (see Java `System.Numerics.BigDecimal`)
 * `real.`*f* - arbitrary precision with *f* digits to the right of decimal.
 Should this be `real<`*f*`>`?